magento/knowledge-base/src/troubleshooting/general/troubleshoot-performance-using-new-relic-on-magento-commerce.md

 <p>Outage: New Relic determines outages by Apdex.
 You will see a red line on the Apdex score graph which indicates Apdex < 0.4, which is considered an outage.</p>
 </td>
 <td>
-<p>Investigating an outage may take several steps, examining web and non-web transactions, databases and third-party transactions.Web Transactions:</p>
+<p>Investigating an outage may take several steps, examining web and non-web transactions, databases and third-party transactions.
+Web Transactions:</p>
 <ol>
 <li>Log in to <a href="https://login.newrelic.com/login">New Relic</a> > APM > Overview.
 Make sure the filter is set to Web transactions time on the drop-down graph filter.</li>
 <li>Manually narrow the time window.</li>